LPN to RN, AAS to BSN

 - Successful Completion of Nursing Bridge Course (N3029) for advanced placement in NUR 102 (information regarding this course will be provided once you are accepted to the LPN/RN program).

-- Completion of the ATI Test of Essential Academic Skills test (ATI TEAS).
+- Completion of the ATI Test of Essential Academic Skills test (ATI TEAS) within 2 years of application.
 Test dates and times are available on the SUNY Orange Testing Center site.
 The minimum acceptable score for admission consideration is a score of BASIC.
 A score of PROFICIENT or higher on the TEAS test is recommended.
 Official test results must be forwarded to the Admissions Office.

-Priority in admissions to all health professions programs go to students who have attended Orange County Community College and who are legal Orange County residents.
 Please be advised that certain general education requirements are co-requisites with nursing courses.
 A&P II must be taken with or prior to Nursing II.
 Intro to Psychology (Psych 111) and Pharmacology for the Health Professions (NUR 205) must be taken prior to Nursing IV.
 A valid Cardiopulmonary Resuscitation certification (CPR) for the Healthcare Provider from The American Heart Association ONLY is required while enrolled in nursing courses and must be valid for 2 years.
-A physical examination with required immunizations and negative ten panel drug screening result are to be on file in the College Wellness Center prior to enrollment in Nursing II: Fundamentals (NUR102).
+A physical examination with required immunizations and negative nine-panel drug screening result are to be on file in the College Wellness Center prior to enrollment in Nursing II: Fundamentals (NUR102).
 All students are required to pass a criminal background check to be enrolled in the nursing program.
 Information regarding this process will be provided prior to enrollment in NUR 102.

 *For an accessible version of this form, please contact admissions at (845) 341-4030.